 It’s because it does have an indirect impact on search rankings.
 Smart marketers don’t ignore it—they take advantage of it to boost their rankings.

 Research from Cognitive SEO and others shows a relationship between search rankings and social signals.

 It’s pretty clear there’s something going on.
 Plus other search engines—yes, there ARE others—like Bing state clearly that social IS a ranking factor for them.
 Just something to think about.

 Actually, it’s simpler than it looks.
 Remember that links, content, and user experience are all major SEO ranking factors.

 Well, social media amplifies other ranking factors by making your content more visible.
-The more people see it, the more they’ll link to it.
+When more people see it, more people link to it.
 The more people link to it, the more it’s seen as authoritative, and the more likely it is to appear in a good position in SERPs.

 According to Matthew Woodward, content that got thousands of Facebook shares gained a couple of top ten search positions, plus an answer box listing.

-So, how do you optimize content on social networks for better SEO?
+So, how do you optimize the content on social networks for better SEO?
 Here are some tips: